Old Kannada: Tense

+Terminations

+Verb Formation

-Causative verbs were formed using ಚು, ಸು, ಇಚು, ಇಸು, ಪು, (ದು - obsolete, only present in very ancient forms).
+Causative verbs were formed using ಚು, ಸು, ಇಚು, ಇಸು, ಪು, (ದು – obsolete, only present in very ancient forms).
 The first two and last were originally used only in the past tenses, the middle two in the non-past (i.e. present), and the penultimate one in the future.
 This reflects the Dravidian linguistic trait of causativity combined with time aspect.
 This trait was eventually lost.